-If you can use a computer, and have excellent organizational skills, you can be a freelance virtual assistant doing admin tasks like email management and data entry.
+Also – if you can use a computer, and have excellent organizational skills, you can be a freelance virtual assistant.
+Freelance VA’s do admin tasks like email management and data entry.

 The more skilled you are, the more possibilities open up for you in the world of freelancing.
 However, you don’t have to be a highly-skilled or even college educated person to get started as a freelancer!
 Freelancing requires no degrees or certifications to get started – unless you’re choosing a niche that requires it.

 Some very in-demand skills and jobs for freelancing are:

 And many, many more.
 These skills listed here are very in-demand and don’t take long to learn.

 220+ Services To Offer as a VA or Freelancer

 Jumpstart your VA or Freelance Business Today!

 This list features 220+ services you can offer to get you started or add to your existing business.